-The MIC card hostnames are “bcxxxx-mic0”, “bcxxxx-mic1” and can be accessed directly from other nodes or other MIC-cards.
-Each MIC card contains 60 cores, with 4 hardware threads each core, and 8 GB of memory per card.
+The MIC card hostnames are “bcxxxx-mic0”, “bcxxxx-mic1” and they can be accessed directly from other nodes or other MIC-cards.
+Each MIC card contains 60 cores, with 4 hardware threads per core and 8 GB of memory per card.
+However, read the information below, because not all cores/threads should be used for running your program.

-The default shell is currently bash.
-You can change your default shell through NIM.
+The default login shell is currently csh.
+You can change your default login shell through the NERSC NIM web-based interface.

 The default loaded modules are as follows: